tlatsas/ipz/README.md

 A very simple service that shows your public ip address.
 You can test it on [heroku](http://ipz.herokuapp.com/).

-Ipz can also return your ip in JSON format.
+Ipz can also return your ip and hostname (if applicable) in JSON format.

 Response
 --------